“Let’s do the JERK!”

 - Brown sugar

 You see, all those flavors in one jar… my eyes are already shining in anticipation for when I can just dip my finger to give it a taste.

-Blend everything together in your blender or bullet.
-Start by adding the larger bits; onion, green onion, garlic, ginger, habanero peppers, thyme.
-Give the a quick blend.
-Then add all powdered ingredients along with liquids.
-Blend it, scraping along the sides if needed, or shaking it in case of a bullet.
+2. Add powdered ingredients and liquids: Blend it, scraping along the sides if needed, or shaking it in case of a bullet.
 It will form a nice paste, which should be a little on the rougher side.
-This way when it’s time to marinate it sticks to the meat nicely.
+This way, when it’s time to marinate it sticks to the meat nicely.

 Simple.
 All you need to do is marinate and cook.
 But I do have a few tips for that perfect juicy chicken, with a carnival of jerk flavors for your mouth.

 Use chicken with bone in it, like drumsticks, thighs, wings or even whole chicken.
 Prick the chicken with a fork or make a few slits in the meat so the marinade goes deeper (bonus flavor if you have a marinade syringe!).
 Now wear a glove and massage the jerk marinade liberally all over the chicken for a good five minutes.